a-bangk/snippets.eu/README.md

 gunicorn

 ## Production
-branch production is run on coolermaster.
+branch live is run on coolermaster.
 To update need to run ```systemctl restart snippets-website```

 ## Server